 Lionel Pincus and Princess Firyal Map Division/New York Public Library (NYPL): One of the world's premier map collections in terms of size, scope, unique holdings, diversity and intensity of use.
 Established in 1898, holdings include more than 433,000 sheet maps and 20,000 books and atlases published between the 15th and 21st centuries.
 The collections range from the global to the local scale and support the learning and research needs of a wide variety of users.

 NYPL Maps Warper: This tool digitally overlays historical maps from the NYPL's collections to match today's precise maps.
-Visitors can browse already rectified maps.
+You can browse already rectified maps.

 Spatial Data on the Internet: From Columbia University Digital Social Science Center.